 The invitation is to gather as a temporary dispersed community of artists to create a playful laboratory space of moving bodies, cameras and screens, seeing Zoom as a framing device as well as communication tool.
-The curators particularly welcome the opportunity this presents to work as a wide community across the UK and beyond.
+The curators particularly welcome the opportunity this presents to work as a wide community with participants attending from around the UK and internationally.

 Participants from the first edition of FRAME are welcome to join us again.
 Whilst the principles and approach will be repeated, a new group of facilitators and participants will bring a new dynamic.

 Each session includes a 1.5 hour practical session, followed by 30 minutes for informal conversation and discussion.
 The lab is offered as a series of seven sessions, as follows:

 Thursday 17 February Simon Ellis and Claire Loussouarn

 Thursday 10 March Claire Loussouarn & Kyra Norman

 Thursday 24 March Claire Loussouarn & Kyra Norman